ryanpcmcquen/gists/cmder_setup_md/general_windows_setup.md

+## Remember to rename your PC before doing anything!

 ### SSH/GIT setup:

-Head to: Services > OpenSSH Authentication Agent
+- Head to: _Services_ > _OpenSSH Authentication Agent_
-Set Startup type to 'Automatic' and start the service.
+- Set Startup type to 'Automatic' and start the service.
-Set `GIT_SSH` equal to the result of `where ssh`.
+- Set the _system_ enviro variable `GIT_SSH` equal to
+the result of `where ssh`.
-Run `ssh-add -l` to see keys.
+- Run `ssh-add -l` to see keys.
-Run `ssh-add PATH_TO_KEY` to add your key to the agent.
+- Run `ssh-add PATH_TO_KEY` to add your key to the agent.

 ### Enviro: